 Another popular hobby for engineers is to tinker with or completely refurbish old cars, bikes, and other vehicles.
 Whilst this is probably more like a "busman's holiday" kind of hobby, it's certainly incredibly enjoyable and rewarding.

-Whilst this hobby does take some time to get up to speed on the basics, there are plenty of books and video guides online, like YouTube, to help you out.
+While this hobby does require some time to get up to speed on the basics, there are plenty of books and video guides online (like YouTube) to help you out.
 In fact, this might be another hobby that turns into a full-time obsession.

 You might even be able to monetize it on platforms like YouTube if you get good enough.
 DIY car maintenance and repair is the gift that keeps on giving.

-10. Tabletop gaming and board games are "where it's at"
+10. Tabletop gaming and modeling are "where it's at"

-Over the last few decades, there has been a massive resurgence in popularity in general of boardgames with many new and exciting designs being brought to market almost every week it seems.
+Over the last few decades, there has been a massive resurgence in the popularity in general of board games, with many new and exciting game designs being brought to market almost every week, it seems.

-Boardgames and other tabletop games are also a great way to meet new like-minded individuals and tend to have a vibrant and very friendly community around each one.
+Boardgames and other tabletop games are also a great way to meet new, like-minded, individuals and many games tend to have a vibrant and very friendly community.

 This is certainly something to consider if you have historically been into computer games but are looking for something a little more sociable.